Fractured Magic: Chapter Seven

 “A police dragon,” Egil whispered back, watching the last of its spiked tail vanish from sight before releasing Aleksir and stepping away.
 “Unity can’t know I’m here, and a secret meeting in a dark alley is cause for questions, don’t you think?”

-Egil only scoffed.
-“Good riddance to her, anyway.
+Egil laughed.
+“No, I’m much happier without her in my life.
 I don’t know what she told you about me, but we weren’t nearly as efficient together as the stories suggest.”

-“You're a hero,” Aleksir said, stubbornly.
-Devikra's photograph of the softly-smiling hero was proof that version of Egil had existed, that he had been what the stories said, once.
-That version might still exist, and Aleksir wouldn't let him go so easily.
+Aleksir thought of Devikra’s photograph of the softly-smiling hero.
+It was proof that that version of Egil had existed, that he had once been what the stories said.
+That version might still exist, and Aleksir wouldn’t let him go so easily.
 “Look me in the eyes and tell me you really did all those things they say you did.
 Until you do, I won’t believe it.”

 Egil’s eyes widened.
 It was the first time Aleksir had seen him not smiling, smirking, or sneering.
 “Amos?
 How?”

 “If you believe the gossips, Orean took him, and they did it with magic,” Aleksir said, wiggling his fingers on the word magic.
-It was meant to be a joke, but Egil didn't laugh.
-Magic was a thing of stories — but then, he supposed, so was Egil.
-“You don't really have magic, do you?”
+It was meant to be a joke, but Egil didn’t laugh.
+Magic was a thing of stories—but then, he supposed, so was Egil.
+“You…you don’t really have magic, do you?”

-“Mm, I can call down Atiuh's powers to smite annoying teenagers who ask too many questions.
+“Mm, I can call down Atiuh’s powers to smite annoying teenagers who ask too many questions.
 Do you want a demonstration?”
-Egil asked, his smirk back on his face.
+Egil asked, his smirk back again.

 Aleksir gritted his teeth and didn’t respond.
 Egil was Egil, but he still didn’t like that smirk.